DECODEproject/whitepaper/decode-glossary.md

 An individual who digitally participates in the DECODE ecosystem.
 Participation occurs by interacting with an application. participants own and control attributes via their account.

 #### Profile
 Relates to the set of attributes which are required application to run.
 There are as many profiles as there are Applications.
 It is application specific as to whether the attributes need to be verified.
-We need to discuss further the relationship between entitlements and personas, also the user journey when a participant connects to an app for the first time (i.e. some exchange where the app requests entitlement to attributes).
-Persona may also declare attributes that it will generate and then be associated with an account, for example browsing behaviour, favorites, reccommendations.
+A Profile may also declare attributes that it will generate and then be associated with an account, for example browsing behaviour, favorites, reccommendations.

 #### Smart Contract